SchenbergZY/manual/book/features/overview.md

 teachbooks build book
 ```

+This Manual describes the main features and usage of the package.
+For those who wish to understand more of hte technical details, note that the implementation the API is is documented at [teachbooks.readthedocs.io/](https://teachbooks.readthedocs.io/).

 ### List of Features

 Items in the list here are currently implemented in the TeachBooks package and described on other pages of this manual: